OpenCBM/nibtools/readme.txt

 Writing back disk images to a real disk:

-   1) connect 1541/71 drive to your PC's parallel port(s), using the XE1541/XA1541 and the XP1541/71 cables, or XEP/XAP/XMP combo cable, or ZoomFloppy.
+   1) connect 1541/71 drive to your PC's parallel port(s), using the above cabling.

    2) insert destination disk into drive and start NIBTOOLS: nibwrite filename.nib